BiRabittoh/website-hugo/content/articles/reflector.md

 Done!

 Now, by default pacman _does_ update its mirrorlist.
 It creates a file called `mirrorlist.pacnew` and it expects you to pick your favorite mirrors each time its generated.
-You can disable this (now unneeded) behavior by adding `NoExtract` under "# Misc options" in `/etc/pacman.conf`:
+You can disable this (now unneeded) behavior by uncommenting and setting `NoExtract` in `/etc/pacman.conf`:

 ```
+...
+NoExtract = /etc/pacman.d/mirrorlist.pacnew

 # Misc options
-NoExtract
 Color
 ILoveCandy
-CheckSpace
 ParallelDownloads = 3
+...
 ```